Love to serve? Check out Malone’s service-learning opportunities!

 Building on strength.

-These are the goals of the Social Work program at Malone.
+These are the goals of the Department of Social Work at Malone.
 The social work major leads to more than just a career—it will lead you to your life’s vocation.

 As you prepare to serve the most vulnerable in our society, you will find yourself equipped to face the challenges and joys of a life of service.